HughesNet vs. AT&T Internet Review 2023

 If you do experience an outage or other issue with either ISP, keep in mind these tips for dealing with customer service.
 (Seriously, they’ve saved our butts a few times.)

 • Price: AT&T Internet.
-AT&T’s DSL internet comes at the cheapest monthly price, and it offers the best speeds and data.
-There’s never been a clearer winner.
-AT&T Fixed Wireless is our second choice thanks to no equipment fees and lower prices than HughesNet.
+AT&T’s 5G home internet comes at the cheapest monthly price, but it doesn't offer the best speeds or data.

 • Customer service: Both AT&T and HughesNet score in the middle of the pack for customer satisfaction.